dotnet/docs/docs/spark/tutorials/get-started.md

 In this tutorial, you learned how to:
 > [!div class="checklist"]
 >
-> * Prepare your Windows environment for .NET for Apache Spark
+> * Prepare your environment for .NET for Apache Spark
 > * Write your first .NET for Apache Spark application
-> * Build and run your simple .NET for Apache Spark application
+> * Build and run your .NET for Apache Spark application

 To see a video explaining the steps above, check out the [.NET for Apache Spark 101 video series](https://channel9.msdn.com/Series/NET-for-Apache-Spark-101/Run-Your-First-NET-for-Apache-Spark-App).